The Making of an Uru – handcrafted ocean going boat

 Broad Rear of The Uru

 The craftsmen use teak wood in making of the boats.
-Teak comes from the forests of Nilambur.
+Teak comes from the forests of Nilambur, 150 km upstream.
 Malaysian wooden logs are also used.
 The hull mainly employs teak.
 The interiors contain jackfruit wood and rose wood.
 About 5,000 cubic feet of wood and four tons of iron go into the making of a standard vessel.
-The workers mostly use manual carpentry tools.
+The workers mostly use traditional Kerala carpentry tools.

 In the first two months, 5 to 10 craftsmen work on building the boat.
 After the skeletal frame is ready, the workforce goes up to twenty.
 The time frame for completion of work is 10 to 12 months.
 A further couple of months go by to get the customs permissions to take the Uru to distant shores.